Frequently Asked Questions

 It is important to be clear with what you have in mind, as each individual has a unique picture as to what they are hoping for with a collaboration.
 We want to ensure that good fitting ideas are not lost in the shuffle.
 Here are some examples you can review to see where you might best fit:

-- The person is interested in conducting their own research.
-E.g., they want to give the VIA Survey to their employees, clients, etc. and want to study them as a group, and collate/aggregate the data.
-Yes, individuals can receive a research code for this.
+- The person is interested in conducting their own research. e.g., they want to give the VIA Survey to their employees, clients, etc. and want to study them as a group, and collate/aggregate the data.
 Or, the person wants to conduct other research for their dissertation, master’s thesis, or some other work project.
 VIA’s response to any requests under this point: That is great!
-Please go to this link on the VIA Institute site and submit the form requesting a research code.
-Additional queries relating to this can be directed to Kelly Aluise, VIA Communications Specialist at firstname.lastname@example.org
+Please create a Research Site.
+Additional information can be found in the Reasearch FAQ below.
+Queries relating to this can be directed to email@example.com.

 - The person is looking for grant dollars to support a project relating to character strengths and/or positive psychology.
 This is a fair question, however, VIA is a non-profit organization and does not give out grants through an application process or call for proposals.

 - The person has some specific ideas in mind for some other collaboration with VIA, and the project is of mutual benefit, does not involve grants, and it supports or extends VIA’s mission to educate the world about character strengths.
-The person should write out what their “ideal” collaboration would look like, speculate on potential roles, time involvement, and the intended benefit to themselves (their group), to VIA, and to the public.
+The person should write out what their “ideal” collaboration would look like, speculate on potential roles, time involvement, and the intended benefit to themselves (their group), to VIA, and to the public and send to firstname.lastname@example.org.

 - Using VIA Assessments in Research Studies